-Launched in 2021, Synchrous Risk Management is the new branded name consisting of the Housing Authorities Risk Retention Pool (HARRP), the Affordable Housing Risk Pool (AHRP) and the ORWACA Agency Insurance Services, LLC.
-The Synchrous name was selected to illustrate the commitment we have to providing all required and requested insurance coverage and services for affordable housing providers.
+The Annual Report is a combined report outlining the challenges and successes of both risk sharing pools and our internal insurance agency.
+Launched in 2021, Synchrous Risk Management is the branded name consisting of the Housing Authorities Risk Retention Pool (HARRP), the Affordable Housing Risk Pool (AHRP) and the ORWACA Agency Insurance Services, LLC.
+Collectively referred to as Synchrous, the name was selected to illustrate the commitment we have to providing all required and requested insurance coverage and services for affordable housing providers.
 By "synching" our three distinct service entities, Synchrous is meant to be your single source provider for pooled insurance coverage, specific insurance needs, aggressive claims management and industry specific risk control for the affordable housing industry.